-Start Virtual Business Services from the console: When a virtual business service starts, its associated service groups are brought online.

-- Stop Virtual Business Services from the console: When a virtual business service stops, its associated service groups are taken offline. - Applications that are under the control of can be part of a virtual business service. enables starting, stopping, and monitoring of an application within a virtual machine.
-If applications are hosted on VMware virtual machines, you can configure the virtual machines to automatically start or stop when you start or stop the virtual business service, provided the vCenter for those virtual machines has been configured in . - Define dependencies between service groups within a virtual business service: The dependencies define the order in which service groups are brought online and taken offline.
-Setting the correct order of service group dependency is critical to achieve business continuity and high availability.
-You can define the dependency types to control how a tier reacts to high availability events in the underlying tier.
-The configured reaction could be execution of a predefined policy or a custom script. - Manage the virtual business service from or from the clusters participating in the virtual business service. - Recover the entire virtual business service to a remote site when a disaster occurs.
+- Start Virtual Business Services from the Veritas InfoScale Operations Manager console.
+When a Virtual Business Service starts, its associated service groups are brought online. - Stop Virtual Business Services from the Veritas InfoScale Operations Manager console.
+When a Virtual Business Service stops, its associated service groups are taken offline. - Applications that are under the control of Symantec ApplicationHA can be part of a Virtual Business Service.
+Symantec Application HA enables starting, stopping, and monitoring of an application within a virtual machine. - If applications are hosted on VMware virtual machines, you can configure the virtual machines to automatically start or stop when you start or stop the Virtual Business Service. - Establish service group relationships and set the order to bring service groups online and to take them offline.
+It ensures that the service groups from different clusters are brought online or taken offline in the correct order.
+This order is governed by the service group's relationships with other service groups, which are referred to as child service groups.
+Setting the correct order of service group dependency is critical to achieve business continuity and high availability. - Establish service group relationships and specify the required reaction of an application component to a high availability event in an underlying tier. - Manage the Virtual Business Service from Veritas InfoScale Operations Manager or from the clusters participating in the Virtual Business Service. - Recover the entire Virtual Business Service to a remote site when a disaster occurs.